Traditional Culture Experience

 Experience

-The origin of “gorgeousness” where technology has been passed down for 1,300 years
+The origin of the “beauty” created by techniques passed down for 1,300 years

-Sekishu washi has been used for 1,300 years since it was introduced to the Iwami region in the Nara period (710-794), and the papermaking technique has been passed down through the generations.
-The fine yet tough material is a perfect match for costumes, snake bodies, and masks, and is indispensable for the development of Iwami Kagura in Hamada.
-The origin of the “gorgeousness” of Iwami Kagura has been designated an Intangible Cultural Heritage by UNESCO and an Important Intangible Cultural Property of Japan.
-Visitors are invited to experience the depth of the art through a hands-on paper-making experience and a tour of the workshop.
+Sekishu Washi has been used for 1,300 years since it was introduced to the Iwami region in the Nara period (710–794), and the papermaking technique has been passed down through the generations.
+Its fine yet strong material is a perfect match for costumes, serpent bodies, and masks, and is indispensable to the development of Iwami Kagura in Hamada.
+The origin of the “beauty” of Iwami Kagura has been designated a UNESCO Intangible Cultural Heritage and an Important Intangible Cultural Property of Japan.
+Visitors are invited to experience the depth of this tradition through a hands-on papermaking experience and a tour of the workshop.

-Sekishu washi is made from the bark fibers of plants such as Kozo (paper mulberry), Mitsumata (paper bush), and Gampi (gampi), with the sap from the root of Tororoaoi tree added as a supplementary material.
-In this hands-on experience, visitors will have the chance to try their hand at papermaking, an essential part of the Sekishu washi process.
-You can choose your favorite decoration and create your original Sekishu Washi.
+Sekishu Washi is made from the bark fibers of plants such as Kozo (paper mulberry), Mitsumata (paper bush), and Gampi, with the sap from the root of the Tororoaoi plant added as a binding agent.
+In this hands-on experience, visitors will have the chance to try their hand at papermaking, an essential step in the Sekishu Washi process.
+You can choose your preferred decorations and create your own original Sekishu Washi.

 - Approximately 40 minutes